Zucchini Fritters (Paleo, Whole30)

 You can use sour cream (dairy-free/Paleo, if necessary) instead of yogurt.

-You can use red wine vinegar or lemon juice instead of champagne vinegar.
+You can use lemon juice or red wine vinegar in place of the champagne vinegar.

-Don't want to make the yogurt sauce?
-Thee are also great with a fried or poached egg on top.
+Don’t want to make the yogurt sauce?
+These are also great with a fried or poached egg on top.

 I love any leftovers cold or room temperature, dunked into the yogurt sauce.